-In 2015 the Tollway continued the work of its \$12 billion Move Illinois capital program.
-Land acquisition and design work increased significantly for: the widening and rebuilding of the Jane Addams Memorial Tollway (I-90), including an interchange project at Illinois 47; the construction of the I-294/I-57 interchange; and the development of the Elgin-O'Hare Western Access Project.
-Two new bond series were issued in 2015 to fund capital construction.
-The Tollway forecasts that for the fifteen-year span of the Move Illinois program, about 60% of the program's costs are expected to be funded by toll revenues.
+In 2016, the Tollway continued the work of its \$12 billion "Move Illinois" capital program.
+The widening and rebuilding of the Jane Addams Memorial Tollway (I-90) was completed.
+Land acquisition, design and construction work continued for the Elgin-O'Hare Western Access Project.
+One new bond series was issued in 2016 to fund capital construction.
+The Tollway forecasts that for the 15-year span of the "Move Illinois" Program, about 60% of the program's costs are expected to be funded by toll revenues.